icinganalysis/icinganalysis.github.io/content/NACA-TN-1391.md

 water concentration in noncyclonic stratus clouds is not likely to exceed 1.5 grams per cubic meter at temperatures below freezing.

+The 1.5 grams per cubic meter limit for stratus clouds is high compared to later data.

 ## Citations

 NACA-TN-1391 cites references [^2] and [^3].